prove-ai/observability-pipeline/docs/guides/architecture.md

 ### Option 4: I Already Have an OpenTelemetry Collector

-Deploy Prometheus and VictoriaMetrics to complement your existing collector deployment (e.g., Kubernetes daemonset or service mesh sidecar).
+Deploy Prometheus and VictoriaMetrics to complement your existing collector deployment.

 **→ [View integration with existing OpenTelemetry Collector](deployment-profiles.md#profile-4-no-collector-integrate-with-existing-collector)**